dewshr/dewshr.github.io/_posts/2022-08-22-linux-tips.md

 `awk -F, 'BEGIN {FS=OFS}{if ($7=="") $7="changed"; else $7=$7; print}' input_file.txt > modified_input.txt`

-Here, if 7th column is replaced by value `changed` if its empty else, original value is kept
+Here, 7th column is replaced by value `changed` if its empty else, original value is kept

 **Getting all the rows with 2 columns having same values**